qkzk/fm/development.md

 - [x] FIX: in tree mode, deleting a directory crashes.
 In any display mode, renaming/moving/deleting the "root" node is prevented.
 - [ ] horizontal scroll of input ?
   - [ ] needs more testing
+- [x] FIX: renaming a file doesn't select it anymore
+- [ ] FEAT: ctrl+left / right should jump word by word
 - [ ] FEAT: dired inspiration
   - [x] renaming/creating should prepend current path (shortened ?) before filename itself...